QA Engineer: Career Path, Salary, and Skills

 European Market

-QA Engineer Market in Europe
+What Does the QA Engineer Market Look Like in Europe?

 Automation QA (SDET) roles offer 20–40% higher salaries than manual QA.
 Companies across DACH, the UK, and Nordics are investing heavily in test automation.